arulrajnet/stockinfo-cli/README.md

 [stockmarketindia.py](https://gist.github.com/arulrajnet/21addbacdbdfd6e190f4)

-This repo is using Yahoo Finance API :smiley: I heard your voice, [refer](API.md#alternative)
+This repo is using Yahoo Finance API :smiley: I heard your voice, [refer](API.md#alternative) for alternatives for the future.

 ## Tips